Bizum + MONEI

 Accepting credit card payments without a terminal

-Accepting contactless payments on your phone, means you can make transactions virtually anywhere, without a credit card terminal.
-This allows you to lower your expenses without the need for POS hardware or extra software.
-It makes the whole process faster and easier for customers too, which is likely to boost sales.
+Accepting contactless payments on your phone, means you can process transactions virtually anywhere, without a credit card terminal.
+You can eliminate costs for POS hardware or extra software, and it makes the whole process faster and easier for customers too, which is likely to boost sales.

 Attracting more customers

 Different customers prefer different ways of paying.
-Many elderly people and some living in rural areas still prefer to pay with cash, but for millennials and Gen Z, digital wallets are becoming more common.
+Many elderly people still prefer to pay with cash, but for millennials and Gen Z, digital wallets are now the norm.

-In fact, more than 5.2 billion people globally will be using digital wallets by 2026.
+In fact, more than 5.2 billion people (60% of the global population) will use a digital wallet by 2026.
 In Spain, digital wallets and mobile payments like Bizum are the most popular method of payment in retail stores and restaurants.
-In the UK, 48% of respondents said contactless payments were their preferred choice.

 Creating time for store staff

-Manually processing cash and card payments can take up a large part of the day.
+Manually processing cash and card payments is time consuming.
 Smaller lines and quicker transactions are great for customers but they’re also beneficial for store staff.
 A salesperson can help a customer make a choice, use a mobile POS to take the payment where they stand, and get straight on with the next part of their day.

 📚 Further reading: What is Credit Card Processing and How Does it Work?